U.S. Bar Exam

 Completion of the LL.M. degree does not qualify a graduate student to apply for permission to take the bar examination in every state.
 Each state applies its own criteria for allowing applicants to take the bar examination and for admitting attorneys to practice law.

 Lawyers from other countries seeking to practice law in the United States should obtain information regarding the requirements for admission to the bar in the state in which they wish to practice.
-Information regarding certification for bar examinations is in the Thomas M. Cooley Law School Student Policy Manual.
+Information regarding certification for bar examinations is in the Western Michigan University Cooley Law School Student Policy Manual.